ThomasAntalCsipa/Turle-Puzzle-game/README.md

 there it jumps form function to function.

 Yes I could have made it in one long function,
-but at least i learned.
+but at least I learned.